-Abby Seiff is an award-winning editor and journalist with a decade of experience, primarily in Asia.
+Abby Seiff is an award-winning editor and journalist with 15 years of experience, primarily in Southeast Asia.
 Her writing has appeared in publications like Time, Columbia Journalism Review, Pacific Standard, and many more.
 Read more >>

 A PARTIAL SELECTION OF CLIPS

 In recent years, she has reported on Thailand’s southern insurgency, food security in the Mekong region, and migration in Nepal.
 Her work has garnered several awards and grants, including an International Reporting Project fellowship, a Logan Nonfiction fellowship, and a residency at Yaddo.
-She is currently writing a book about Cambodia's imperiled Tonle Sap lake and the fate of the millions who live off its fisheries, forthcoming from Potomac books.
+She is currently writing a book about Cambodia's imperiled Tonle Sap lake and the fate of the millions who live off its fisheries, forthcoming from Potomac Books.

 To view a CV, click here.